claytonj222/HDHomeRunGuideToXml/README.md

 Commands:

-docker build -t hdhomerunguide-to-xml:latest .
-docker run --name epg hdhomerunguide-to-xml docker compose up -d
+docker compose build --build-arg USE_CUSTOM_SCRIPT=true (use custom script on this repo) OR docker compose build (if use latest from github source repo) docker compose up -d